-Q: Should I clean the green slime that covered the side and bottom of my tank?
+Q: Should I clean the green slime covering my tank's side and bottom?

 A: These are suspended algae, and this usually happens in setting up a new system.
-This is a natural phase that occurs as your system goes through the cycling process.
-Pump full time and stop feeding your fish.
+This natural phase occurs as your system goes through the cycling process.
+Pump full-time and stop feeding your fish.
 Cover the top of your fish tank to keep the light away from the water.

 A: Algae, if not managed properly, can impact the nutrition and pH of your system.
-One of the easiest methods of reducing algae in your system is by shading your fish tank.
-Algae needs light to grow and reproduce, so simply use a dark-colored tarp or piece of plastic to cover your fish tank.
+Shading your fish tank is one of the easiest methods of reducing algae.
+Algae needs light to grow and reproduce, so simply use a dark-colored tarp or plastic to cover your fish tank.
 Another way to solve this problem is by putting worms into your grow bed.
-Composting worms helps consume uneaten food, algae, and old dead roots in the grow bed.
+Composting worms help consume uneaten food, algae, and old dead roots in the grow bed.

 Q: How do I keep the water temperature right for the fish?

 A: There are several ways to keep your water temperature right for the fish.
-First, start with the location of your fish tank, if the fish tank is in hot or cold condition, consider insulating your tank, as this will help in keeping the water from fluctuating.
-Second, get an aquarium heater that turns on and off on certain temperatures.
+First, start with the location of your fish tank.
+If the fish tank is in hot or cold condition, consider insulating your tank, as this will help keep the water from fluctuating.
+Second, get an aquarium heater that turns on and off at certain temperatures.

 Q: How much should I feed my fish?

-A: It is important to balance the amount of feed entering the system for the overall success of an aquaponics system.
-Calculate the amount of feed that is needed in your system by using this formula; 20 g of feed per square meter of DWC growing area.
+A: It is essential to balance the amount of feed entering the system for the overall success of an aquaponics system.
+Calculate the amount of feed needed in your system using this formula; 20 g of feed per square meter of DWC growing area.

 Feed only the fish with what they can consume in 5 minutes and remove any uneaten fish food to avoid unwanted water quality issues.

-Q: How do I avoid fish diseases in the aquaponics system?
+Q: How do I avoid fish diseases in my system?

 A: To avoid fish diseases in your system, keep your water moving, and aerated.
-You can also keep your fish healthy by keeping the water clean and free from solids build-up like uneaten fish food.
-Also, do not overfeed your fish and avoid stressing the fish in your system.
-Choosing the best fish for your aquaponics system will play a key factor in avoiding fish diseases.
+You can also keep your fish healthy by keeping the water clean and free fromsolids build-up, like uneaten fish food.
+Also, do not overfeed your fish and avoidstressing the fish in your system.
+Choosing the best fish for your aquaponics system will play a key factor in preventing fish diseases.

-Q: How do I control plants diseases and pests?
+Q: How do I control plant diseases and pests?

 A: Prevention is better than cure.
-The best thing you can do to keep your plants healthy is to make sure your aquaponics system runs well, with enough nutrients to feed the plants.
+The best thing you can do to keep your plants healthy is to ensure your aquaponics system runs well, with enough nutrients to feed the plants.
 Avoid nutrient deficiencies in your system.
-Healthy plants repel diseases, and pests.
+Healthy plants repel diseases and pests.
 However, if problems with pests occur, you cannot use pesticides as this will affect the health of the fish.
-Plants with pests and diseases are usually removed in the system, and replaced.
+Plants with pests and diseases are usually removed from the system and replaced.

 Q: How do I cycle my new aquaponics system?